kubernetes/kubernetes/docs/proposals/petset.md

 ## Examples

-OPEN: concrete example walkthrough with a DB
+OPEN: concrete example walkthrough with several DBs

 ## Overlap with other proposals

 * Jobs can be used to perform a run-once initialization of the cluster
 * Init containers can be used to prime PVs and config with the identity of the pod.
 * Templates and how fields are overriden in the resulting object should have broad alignment
-* DaemonSet defines the core model for how new controllers sit alongside replication controller
+* DaemonSet defines the core model for how new controllers sit alongside replication controller and how upgrades can be implemented outside of Deployment objects.